rdeioris/LuaMachine/Tutorials/SimpleDialogueSystem.md

 This is a function specific of the TalkingCharacter so we should expose it in its LuaComponent (we can access it using the automagic 'self' table)

 To set which one is the current 'focused' TalkingCharacter we will use a global Lua variable.
-We can just set it in the DialogueLuaState Table (and set/unset it in the begin_overlap/end_overlap functions of the TalkingCharacter script):
+We can just set it in the DialogueLuaState Table (and set/unset it in the begin_overlap/end_overlap functions of the TalkingCharacter script).

+Note that we want to store the Actor reference of the TalkingCharacter in the lua variable, but the 'self' table maps to the LuaComponent object.
+We can add a field to the 'self' table exposing the component's owner (the Actor) value:

+This is the updated script:

 ## Showing dialogues and choices

-## The Lua api
+## More Lua functions: change the current camera and Character's face

+## Inventory/Shop system

 ## Cooking and Packaging

-## From LuaCode Asset to filesystem-based scripts

 ## Variations

+### From LuaCode Asset to filesystem-based scripts